loopj/loopj.github.com/_posts/2010-06-12-simple-way-to-extract-get-params-from-a-javascript-script-tag.markdown

 ---
 layout: post
-title: Simple Way to Extract GET Params from a JavaScript Script Tag
+title: Extract GET Params from a JavaScript Script Tag
 ---

 Here’s a simple trick to extracting HTTP GET style parameters from a &lt;script&gt; tag, from within the script itself.